We spent another day in Washington D.C.

 (A 1950s theme restaurant).

 Marine Barracks: The oldest post of the Corps.
-Our day was not completed though.

 We took a bus to the Marine Barracks for the Sun Set Parade.
 A Free Event for anyone!